strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-end-users-roles.md

 ## Deleting a role

-Although the 2 default end-users cannot be deleted, the other ones can as long as no end-user still has this role attributed to their account.
+Although the 2 default end-users roles cannot be deleted, the other ones can, as long as no end-user still has this role attributed to their account.

 To delete a role: